brpo01/terraform-1/terraform.md

-# Automate Infrastructure With IaC using Terraform - Part 1
+# Automate Infrastructure With IaC using Terraform

+We'll be automating the deployment of the VPC infrastructure below with Infrastructure as Code(IaC) using Terraform.

 ![tooling_project_15](https://user-images.githubusercontent.com/76074379/126079856-ac2b5dea-45d0-4f1f-85fa-54284a91a5de.png)